02 Digestive Diseases

 02 20 Vomiting Blood

-Digestive disorders affect millions of people each year.
-These conditions involve the digestive tract, also known as the gastrointestinal tract.
-The gastrointestinal tract includes the esophagus, liver, stomach, small and large intestines, gallbladder, and pancreas.
-Digestive disorders encompass a variety of diseases ranging from mild to severe.
+Our digestive tract, the gastrointestinal tract, is crucial to our overall health.
+It includes the esophagus, liver, stomach, small and large intestines, gallbladder, and pancreas.
+Digestive disorders, which affect millions of people each year, can disrupt this vital system.
+These disorders encompass a variety of diseases ranging from mild to severe.
 Common digestive disorders include gastroesophageal reflux disease, cancer, irritable bowel syndrome, lactose intolerance, and hiatal hernia.
 The most common symptoms of digestive disorders include bleeding, bloating, constipation, diarrhea, heartburn, pain, nausea and vomiting.

 Scroll down the site to find your disease or condition.
 Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Ascites would then be categorized as 02-00-4.
+For instance, Ascites would then be categorized as 02-00-4.
 Here, the last digit, the treatment color, is yellow.
 The first two digits are the disease/condition group (Digestive Diseases is 02).
 The next two digits (Ascites is 00) are the illness within the group, and the last digit (yellow is 4) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.